We have a few openings now!

 - Lead the school’s effort to promote and support individual student success.

 - Facilitate meetings with parents, students, and/or teachers to effectively and efficiently meet goals related to 504 plans, IEPs, and other undiagnosed learning/development needs.

 - Create and lead direct and indirect student support services including, but not limited to, screening, referrals, consultations, and collaborations with teachers, parents, and outside professionals.

-- Work closely with teachers, students, parents, and support services to provide a continuum of care for all students.
+- Work closely with teachers, students, parents, and the support services team to provide a continuum of care for all students.